vlang/v/doc/docs.md

 if you do prefer to use a different C compiler, but -tcc is small, fast, and easy to install (V will download a prebuilt binary automatically).

+It is recommended to add this folder to the PATH of your environment variables.
+This can be done with the command `v.exe symlink`.

 ### Android
 Running V graphical apps on Android is also possible via [vab](https://github.com/vlang/vab).